Tsarska Bistritsa: History

+Architecture

 The architecture of Tsarska Bistritsa combines, in the spirit of Romanticism, elements of the authentic Bulgarian National Revival style with other European architectural styles and alpine architecture.
 A cabin from the transatlantic ship New America is part of the interior.
 It was either a gift from the captain or won by Ferdinand during a poker game.
 The wooden ceilings and columns in the lodge are richly decorated in a Bulgarian style.
 Tsarska Bistritsa also has the royal family's collection of hunting trophies filled up for more than half a century.

 The palace is powered by a Siemens AG 170 kW (hydroelectric) generator built and installed in 1912.
 Other structures include a stable, a chapel, a garage, a sentry box and fountains.

 Sitniakovo and Saragiol are also located in the Rila Mountains.